okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-refresh-tokens/main/index.md

 <StackSnippet snippet="introspectendpointrequest" />

-### Native and SPA applications
+### Native and SPA apps

-OIDC and OAuth 2.0 requests for native and single-page applications (SPAs) don't include the `Authorization` header with the client ID and secret.
+OIDC and OAuth 2.0 requests for built-in and single-page apps (SPAs) don't include the `Authorization` header with the client ID and secret.
 Instead, these apps include the `client_id` query parameter in their requests.

 #### Request example